 Graham Reid | | 1 min read

-James Lantana -- more correctly Somsak Lantana -- is my Thai neighbour who was a chef back home, came to New Zealand about 12 years ago, worked in kitchens all around Auckland.
+James Lantana -- more correctly Somsak Lantana -- once my Thai neighbour, was a chef back home, came to New Zealand almost 20 years ago with his beautiful Japanese wife Nana, and has worked in kitchens all around Auckland.

-It is one of the great delights of my life to invite James and his Japanese wife Nana over for dinner -- because James always insists on not only cooking, but also bringing all the ingredients.
+It has been one of the great delights of my life to invite James, Nana and their terrifyingly intelligent, talented, multi-lingual daughter Sakuna over for dinner -- because James (who is an elegant poet and a fine photographer) always insists on not only cooking, but also bringing all the ingredients.

 one large chicken